 Instructions for participants*

-"A person who has overcome" is the topic for the 2013 School Speech Contest.
+"Hunger in America" is the topic for the 2016 School Speech Contest.

-Speeches must be at least three minutes and no longer than five minutes long.
-Speeches must be in the students' own words.
-Complete rules are outlined in the contest organizer's booklet.
+Speeches must be at least three minutes and no more than five minutes long.
+Speeches must be in the student’s own words.

 40 points for material organization

 This accounts for theme and subject adherence, structure, content, logic and color.

 40 points for delivery and presentation

 This includes voice, pronunciation, enunciation, gestures and poise.

 20 points for overall effectiveness